veertuinc/packer-plugin-veertu-anka/README.md

 > The `installer_app` is ignored if you've specified `source_vm_name` and it does not exist already

-This will clone `10.15.6` to a new VM and, if there are differences from the base VM, modify CPU, RAM, and DISK.
+This will clone `10.15.6` to a new VM and, if there are differences from the base VM, modify vCPU, RAM, and DISK.

 > Check out the [examples directory](./examples) to see how port-forwarding and other options are used